tpersp/EchoMosaic/IDEAS.md

 ## Suggestions from a friend
 - [ ] [2025-09-08] Add optional authentication or simple login with a session cache so casual users are not blocked but the dashboard and update endpoints are protected from anyone on the network. - Note: I'm not sure this is necessary for a local only service that i built for myself.

-- [ ] [2025-09-08] Make paths and constants configurable via `config.json` or environment variables.
-Today users still edit `app.py` to change where images are stored.
-Additionally an option to handle multiple locations, in case the user wants to store media in multiple locations, then the app should be able to see those too.

 - [ ] [2025-09-08] Offload HLS lookup to a background task and cache results. `try_get_hls()` currently invokes `yt-dlp` synchronously on each request, which can block the server under load.

 - [ ] [2025-09-08] Enhance group management and stream ordering.
 Persist layouts server-side, allow drag-and-drop reordering, and offer options to clone or share groups.